mikedll/mriveracrm/README.md

 Controller modules are for security restrictions around roles.
 We do not mirror model namespaces in controllers.

+# Backgrounded work

+We left redis due to the BSD-license, the meaning of which I don't know.

+For job queueing, we have the FineGrained database built on event machine.
+The interface for designing classes that will receive jobs from this queueing system is like resque, and is as follows:

+  class MyClass
+    def self.perform
+      # do work
+    end
+  end

 # Typical Views

   We have a gui-container class which is typically tied to a Stacked view,